chwasiq0569/Wasiq-Abdullah-Portfolio-Website/README.md

 ### This is my Portfolio Website 👋

-This Project is buld using React-JS, GSAP, Framer-Motion, node-sass, Parallax-JS and some npm packages.
+### This Project is buld using :
+React-JS, GSAP, Framer-Motion, node-sass, Parallax-JS and some npm packages.

 <a href="https://wasiq-abdullah-portfolio.web.app/" target="_blank">Click to View My Portfolio Website</a>

-Link for Deployed Site :

 ## Available Scripts